Charlie and the Chocolate Factory (musical): Broadway (2017–2018)

 A reworked version of the show opened on Broadway in Spring 2017 with changes including new direction by Jack O'Brien, new choreography by Josh Bergasse and a new set design by original designer Mark Thompson.
 Due to other commitments, Mendes stayed as producer only, but did participate in the selection of O'Brien as replacement director.
 O'Brien stated the score would pay homage to the Leslie Bricusse/Anthony Newley songs written for the 1971 film and would also feature the songs written by Shaiman and Wittman.
 In August 2016, O'Brien confirmed that "The Candy Man" and "Pure Imagination" would be included in the musical.

 On 9 May 2016, producers announced that the show would open at the Lunt-Fontanne Theatre starring Christian Borle as Willy Wonka, Jake Ryan Flynn, Ryan Foust, and Ryan Sell as Charlie Bucket, John Rubinstein as Grandpa Joe, Emily Padgett as Mrs. Bucket, Jackie Hoffman as Mrs. Teavee, Kathy Fitzgerald as Mrs. Gloop, Alan H. Green as Mr. Beauregarde, Trista Dollison as Violet Beauregarde, Ben Crawford as Mr. Salt, Mike Wartella as Mike Teavee, Emma Pfaeffle as Veruca Salt, and F. Michael Haynie as Augustus Gloop.
 Previews began on 28 March 2017 with the opening night on 23 April 2017.
 Reviews of the production were mixed to negative, with some critics citing poor staging and restructuring of the story as primary issues.

-For this production, the characters of Augustus Gloop, Violet Beauregarde, Veruca Salt and Mike Teavee are played by adult actors, unlike the child actors in the London production, while the character of Charlie is still filled by a child actor.
+For this production, the characters Augustus Gloop, Violet Beauregarde, Veruca Salt and Mike Teavee are played by adult actors, unlike the child actors in the London production, while the role of Charlie is still played by a child actor.

 On 15 November 2017, producers announced that production would close on 14 January 2018, after 27 previews and 305 performances.